Beverly majored in psychology and health science and has a strong interest in improving the mental, spiritual, and physical lives of others.

-On the grand scale, most of us are on the brink when it comes to our personalities and behaviors, but when do they become a problem for which we need to seek treatment and does our new president exhibit signs of narcissism that go beyond a need for attention and praise and may put his own health and the safety and well-being of our nation in danger?
+On the grand scale, most of us are on the brink when it comes to our personalities and behaviors, but when do they become a problem for which we need to seek treatment, and does Donald Trump exhibit signs of narcissism that go beyond a need for attention and praise and may put his own health and the safety and well-being of our nation in danger?
 Read ahead and decide for yourselves based on the evidence.

 The key word to remember in a diagnosis of narcissism is "disorder".
 We are all self-centered at times, but having a disorder means it interferes in your daily life and impacts negatively on the lives of those around you.

 Here are the symptoms of NPD according to the American Psychiatric Association:

 - Grandiosity with expectations of superior treatment from others